STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experiments

-The progressive enhancement through our training pipeline systematically validates the contribution of each framework component.
-Starting from weak baseline performance, supervised fine-tuning on self-verified demonstrations establishes foundational reasoning capabilities with notable improvements on structured tasks.
-Our complete framework integrating two-stage difficulty-aware GRPO and trajectory-level uncertainty quantification achieves substantial gains: STaR-8B reaches 92.27\% on WTQ and 92.96\% on HiTab, representing +8.98\% and +22.92\% improvements over the base model.
-These gains validate both our difficulty-aware design that guides models from simple to complex patterns, and our uncertainty quantification that selects reliable trajectories.
-Most impressive is STaR's generalization capability—excelling on in-domain datasets while demonstrating robust out-of-domain performance on TabFact (92.05\%) and TabMWP (97.36\%).
-This cross-task transferability indicates that our cognitive reasoning approach develops fundamental table understanding capabilities rather than dataset-specific pattern memorization.
+The overall results are consistent with the contribution of each component in our training pipeline.
+SFT on self-verified demonstrations provides a strong initialization, as shown in Table \ref{tab:sft-rl-ablation}, while the complete framework integrating difficulty-aware RL and trajectory-level uncertainty quantification yields substantial gains: STaR-8B reaches 92.27\% on WTQ and 92.96\% on HiTab, representing +8.98 and +22.92 points over the base model.
+These gains support both our difficulty-aware design that guides models from simple to complex patterns and our selection mechanism of better trajectory, as analyzed in Table \ref{tab:answer-selection-comparison}.
+Notably, STaR also demonstrates strong out-of-domain performance on TabFact (92.05\%) and TabMWP (97.36\%), suggesting improved cross-task transfer beyond dataset-specific pattern memorization.

-Our small STaR-0.6B model performs as well as models with orders of magnitude more parameters, which is perhaps the most impressive thing about it.
-This shows that our training method maximizes reasoning ability within the limits of computation.
-STaR serves as a highly effective framework for cognitive table reasoning, as it is efficient and consistently delivers state-of-the-art results across all evaluation settings.
-It strikes an advantageous balance between performance and computational efficiency.
+Despite its small size, STaR-0.6B achieves competitive performance compared to much larger baselines on several benchmarks, highlighting the parameter efficiency of our approach.
+Overall, STaR strikes an advantageous balance between performance and computational efficiency.